 A student who has not met the minimum CGPA requirement, AND/OR has not completed the minimum credit hours will be assigned a classification of Warning for one subsequent semester.
 During the Warning semester a student may receive financial assistance.

 If a student does not attain SAP at the conclusion of the Warning semester, the student will be assigned a classification of Financial Aid Suspension, and consequently, is ineligible for financial aid for subsequent semesters.

 Other situations that will cause Financial Aid Suspension include withdrawal from all classes, earning all “F’s”, or finishing a semester with a combination of withdrawals and “F’s”; or, suspension from the College.
-A student will be notified in writing if he or she is placed on Financial Aid Suspension.
+A student will be notified in writing if they are placed on Financial Aid Suspension.

 A student may receive financial aid for a Developmental course if the course is required for placement into another course that is required for a student’s declared degree at MACC.
 Developmental courses are not considered college-level semester hours; therefore, letter grades earned in Developmental courses are designation only and are not included in any grade point average calculation.
 Completion of a Developmental course with a satisfactory grade will be evaluated as a completed course in the pace of progression calculation.

 Students may receive most financial aid programs for repeating courses; however, if retaking a previously passed course, financial aid can only be used for one repeat of the course.
 Any courses that are repeated will be used in the calculation of a student’s Satisfactory Academic Progress status.
 A grade earned in a repeated course replaces the previously earned grade, if higher; this may positively affect CGPA.
 The Missouri A+ Scholarship will not pay for a course more than one time.

 Students who are ineligible for financial aid may become eligible for financial aid again by fulfilling one of the following conditions: